The Piano (TV series): Series 1 (2023)

 The first series aired from 15 February to 15 March 2023 and ran for five episodes.
 The heats were held at London St Pancras, Leeds, Glasgow Central and Birmingham New Street with the final being held at the Royal Festival Hall.
 The series winner was Lucy Illingworth, a young blind girl who is also autistic and non-verbal.
 Illingworth went on to perform at the Coronation Concert and a commemoration of Fanny Waterman.

 Series 2 (2024)

 The second series aired from 28 April to 9 June 2024.
 The heats took place at Manchester Piccadilly, Cardiff Central, Edinburgh Waverley, London Victoria and Liverpool Lime Street.
 The series was won by Brad Kella.

 Series 3 (2025)

-The third series aired from 13 April to 25 May 2025.
+The third series aired from 13 April to 25 May 2025, and was won by Diana Newall.

+Series 4 (2026)

+The fourth series began airing on 12 July 2026.
+Mika remains as a judge, joined in each episode by a guest.
+Those acting as guest judges and mentors are: